|

 hear Ireana's voice shouting at him in his mind.
 He stopped, and

-placed his reconfigured disguise tactic in a tank with other
+stored his reconfigured disguise tactic in a bank with other

 photons.